 Please note that the journal does not charge any fees for submission of articles, and we do not give any fixed frame of time to publish an article, since the review of articles depends upon the reviewers processing time, the editorial assessment, and production.
 Roughly a MS takes about 60 to 90 days from the date of submission to publication, depending upon the review process and number of revisions envisaged.

-Article Text: The full manuscript containing first page with names, affiliation and the corresponding author details, followed by full text of the MS file in word format not exceeding 20 pages.
+The full manuscript must contain first page with names, affiliation and the corresponding author ORCID details, followed by full text of the MS file in word format not exceeding 20 pages.

 All data/tables/figures/Images (images must be submitted with the MS in high resolution.